frogsfrogs/frogsfrogs.github.io/custom-booking.md

 ## Custom Designs

 *-  Books closed for Oct/Nov/Dec 2022!
-Thank you if you submitted a request, will be finishing answering all of them over the next week or two -*
+Thank you if you submitted a request - everything has been replied to now, so please check your spam if you didn't get a response to your booking request -*

 <!-- I will be accepting some custom requests whenever I have the capacity to.
 Please email me at onion.ttt@gmail.com if you are interested in a custom design : )
 <br>